 Maintenance Services and Rehabilitation

 This course explores the principles and practice relating to maintenance and rehabilitation work in built environment.
-These topics will be explored from multiple perspectives including the context of technology, standards, statutory control, planning and implementation, procurement cost and environmental impact.
+These topics will be explored from multiple perspectives including the context of building technology, standards, statutory control, planning and implementation, information technology, procurement cost and environmental impact.

-- Identify/apply appropriate standards and statutory controls for maintenance and rehabilitation work.
+- Apply appropriate standards and statutory controls for maintenance and rehabilitation work.

 - Building defects